FredTheBread/personal-project/README.md

-# personal-project
+# IB Final Personal Project Discord Bot

-Custom JavaScript Discord Bot built on DiscordJS version 12.
+Custom JavaScript Discord Bot built on DiscordJS version 12, written in JavaScript and using NodeJS.
 Has over 100 commands and was built for a school project.

 An accompanying website was also created for the bot: https://management-bot.tk/, but has since been shut down due to Heroku moving away from a free to use platform and the Freenom subscription for the domain running out.